grandelli/clouddq-samples/README.md

 ## Project Setup
 In the repo you can find a sample dataset.
 All the samples refer to this data:

-* Open a CLI in a virtual machine (e.g. Cloud Shell CLI) and run the following commands (**heads-up** replace the angular brackets with your own parameters):
+* Open a CLI in a virtual machine (e.g. Cloud Shell CLI) and run the following commands:

         export GOOGLE_CLOUD_PROJECT=$(gcloud config get-value project)
         export CLOUDDQ_BIGQUERY_REGION=EU